 - Add the prepared stock and the coconut milk and stir well.

-- Add the chicken and prawns to the vegetables in the wok and simmer uncovered for 5 minutes until the chicken is completely cooked through.
+- Add the chicken and prawns to the vegetables in the wok and simmer uncovered for 5 to 7 minutes until the chicken is completely cooked through.

 - Taste for flavour and adjust if necessary.

 - Make a slurry with 2 teaspoons of cornflour and water and stir into the mixture.
-Stir until thickened.
+Stir until thickened.2 teaspoons cornflour or cornstarch

-- Stir in ¾ of the chopped coriander, garnish with the remaining coriander and serve immediately with either a bowl of fragrant jasmine rice or thin Chinese noodles.
+- Stir in ¾ of the chopped coriander, garnish with the remaining coriander and serve immediately with either a bowl of fragrant jasmine rice or thin Chinese noodles.3 tablespoons fresh coriander

 - Add more lime juice or lemongrass paste for sourness